Reading Time: 4 minutes

 Emojis Get Results

-Marketers are using emojis in several ways, including email subject lines, push notifications, social media marketing, and even customer service chats.
+Marketers use emojis in several ways, including email subject lines, push notifications, social media marketing, and even customer service chats.
 Although emojis aren’t for everyone and every brand, marketers are using emojis because they are getting results:

 - Hubspot says Tweets with emojis get 25.4% more engagement, and Facebook posts with emojis get 57% more likes and 33% more shares.